phanerka/link-stash/General doc navigation.md

 	- `#regionKit` - RegionKit mod

 ### Discord server links
+> [!warning] Warning: Discord links work only on Windows.

 For the sake of convenience, every discord server channel has got both links for browser and the app (mentioned as ``| D`` ).
 Example:
 ``https://discord.com/channels/1083481230839922688/1083511643113279519`` (original link)
 ``discord://discord.com/channels/1083481230839922688/1083511643113279519`` (app link)